PiratePartyBE/ppbe-statutes-test/README.md

 # ppbe-statutes-test
-Test repository for the statutes of ppbe
+Repository for the statutes of the Belgian Pirates